ifmcjthenknczny/energylandia-scraper/README.md

 - **SCRAPE_WAITING_TIMES**: Scrapes and insert into db waiting times data.
 Runs once every 15 minutes, timeouts in 30 seconds.
 Ends run if Energylandia is closed.
 - **SCRAPE_OPENING_HOURS**: Scrapes and insert into db opening hours of Energylandia Zator.
 - **MIGRATION**: Runs migration of choice and inserts data about it into database.

-## Database Collections

-* *EnergylandiaOpeningHours* - stores documents concerning opening and closing hour of Energylandia (one a day).
-* *EnergylandiaWaitingTime* - stores documents concerning queue time to attractions with hour it was scraped for.
-* *Migration* - stores documents concerning failed and successful migrations performed on DB.

-## Migrations

-Migrations are implemented in a simplified manner.
-The migration function to be executed is assigned to the `migrationFunction` variable in `lambda-app.ts` and triggered by running the lambda locally with action: `ActionType.MIGRATION`.
-The function that modifies the database is wrapped in another function that records its execution in a database collection and verifies whether the migration has already been processed.

 ## Roadmap